gmansilla/aws-lambda-container-images/README.md

 # AWS Lambda containers
-POC project for running lambda functions based on containers.
+POC project for running AWS Lambda functions based on containers.

 * We will create an API Gateway with one endpoint (GET /hello).
 * This endpoint will proxy the request to a lambda function.